skx/cpmulator/README.md

 * "ccp"
   * This is the default, but you can choose it explicitly via `cpmulator -ccp=ccp ..`.
-  * The original/default one, from Digital Research
+  * The original/default one, from Digital Research.
 * "ccpz"
   * Launch this via `cpmulate -ccp=ccpz ..`
   * An enhanced one with extra built-in commands.